awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

               - containerPort: 80
       ```

    1. Deploy the application with the following command\.
-When you deploy the application, the CNI plugin matches the `role` label and the security groups that you specified in the previous step are applied to the pod\.
+When you deploy the application, the Amazon VPC CNI plugin for Kubernetes matches the `role` label and the security groups that you specified in the previous step are applied to the pod\.

       ```
       kubectl apply -f my-security-group-policy.yaml